Materials for Children Ages 0-8

 You will be enrolled into the Canvas site automatically.

 I will send more information about course access as we approach this date through MySJSU.

 Survey of materials in a variety of formats including nonfiction, beginning chapter books, fictional genres, paperback series, and electronic resources, and how they can help meet developmental needs.
 Collection development tools and techniques for this material will also be included.

 Note: This course will also cover "toy" books, board books, picture books, easy readers, and various media and technology appropriate for the age group of 0-8 years, and how they can meet developmental needs.

 Our class discussions (worth 20 percent of your grade) will be your responses to a different discussion question posted each week.
 Always post to the Discussion Question by the dates listed under each discussion forum.
 You will be graded on both the content of your posts (not just “I agree”) and meeting the minimum of posting at least once a week.
-Last day to post to the Discussion Forum is Thursday, May 9, 2019.
-Related competencies: I, M. Related Course Learning Outcomes (CLOs): 1, 4.
+Last day to post to the Discussion Forum is Friday, May 11, 2018.
+Related competencies: I, M. Related Course Objectives: 1, 4, 6.

-All assignments should be a Word file posted to the Canvas site in the assignment drop box by 11:59 pm Pacific Time of that due date.
+All assignments should be a Word file posted to the Canvas site in the assignment dropbox.
 All assignments must use APA format for sources, and all assignments MUST have sources to demonstrate that research was done.

 - Assignment 1: Board Books and Picture Books